katoid/angular-grid-layout/README.md

 @Input() maxW?: number;
 @Input() maxH?: number;

 /** Whether the item is draggable or not.
-Defaults to true. */
+Defaults to true.
+Does not affect manual dragging using the startDragManually method. */
 @Input() draggable: boolean = true;

 /** Whether the item is resizable or not.
 Defaults to true. */